VHA INFORMATICS PROJECTS: TERMINOLOGY STANDARDS SUPPORT

 Doctor looking at computer

-J P Systems received 41 task orders on our first single award IDIQ with a $100M ceiling from the Veterans Administration.
-Specifically, these task orders support CIDMO's Knowledge Based Systems (KBS) group and the VHIE program office.
-These Federal Health IT projects provide guidance to VA software project teams in Health Informatics and the use of terminology standards.
+J P Systems secured 41 task orders under our first $100M single award IDIQ from the Veterans Administration.
+These task orders directly support CIDMO’s Knowledge Based Systems (KBS) group and the VHIE program office.
+Our team guides VA software teams in implementing Health Informatics practices and terminology standards.
+We also establish a common framework that enables functional and semantic interoperability of reusable health information.
+Our work covers nursing informatics, Clinical Decision Support, and Patient Safety systems.
+The following project summaries outline the major work streams we lead.

 VHIE Support